davydos/vividwealth-app/workflow_state.md

 3. Fix Expo authentication issues:
    - ✅ Updated workflow to use pull_request_target to ensure secrets are accessible for external PRs
    - ✅ Verified EXPO_TOKEN is working correctly with successful authentication
+   - ❌ Fix EAS login command syntax in the CI workflow
 4. Fix EAS configuration:
    - ✅ Fixed eas.json file by removing the "hooks" property to satisfy schema validation
-   - ❌ Add 'eas init' step to CI workflow to initialize the EAS project properly
+   - ✅ Added 'eas project:init' step to CI workflow to initialize the EAS project properly
+   - ❌ Update EAS login command with correct syntax
 5. Remove SLACK_WEBHOOK_URL secret as it's no longer needed
 6. Complete setup of GitHub Project board for task tracking
 7. Implement required type declarations for React, React Native, and other libraries to fix linter errors